 There is no requirement for you to stay in London.

-You can switch from Tier 4 DES to Tier 2, so you may want to use your time on the DES to look for a Tier 2 sponsor.
+You can switch from DES to the Skilled Worker Route, so you may want to use your time on the DES to look for a sponsor.
 If you are planning to start your own business, you could also switch to the Start-up category.

 There are other options, carefully check the requirements of the category for which you wish to apply, to ensure that you meet the requirements, and to check if you can apply in the UK.

-If you have Tier 4 DES immigration permission, you can only apply for Settlement (Indefinite Leave to Remain) in the UK if you meet the requirements under the long residence (10 year) rule.
-You can apply for Settlement earlier from Tier 2, so you may consider switching to Tier 2 sooner if you plan to stay in the UK in the future.
+If you have DES immigration permission, you can only apply for Settlement (Indefinite Leave to Remain) in the UK if you meet the requirements under the long residence (10 year) rule.
+You can apply for Settlement earlier from the Skilled Worker Route, so you may consider switching to the Skilled Worker Route sooner if you plan to stay in the UK in the future.

 If you want further advice about applying for Settlement or other immigration categories in the UK, you can get legal advice by contacting an immigration adviser.
 Make sure that the immigration adviser you choose is authorised to provide immigration advice and services by the Office for the Immigration Services Commissioner or other regulatory body.